 If you use Microsoft’s One Drive for Business, you can also enable co-authoring during your Skype calls, which means you can enable others to collaborate with you on a report, presentation or spreadsheet from wherever they are.
 To do this you just select Co-Author Office Doc and confirm you’re happy to let everybody have access, then select the file and everybody will be allowed to edit it.

 It has been suggested that only one in three business emails we receive are actually essential for work.
 As a result, many businesses are striving towards ‘inbox zero', yet email remains a huge drain on efficiency.

 Skype for Business is definitely part of the solution to the email problem.
 In businesses that have adopted it, the Instant Messaging and Presence features have been proven to save time by reducing the number of emails sent and received.

 If Presence says your colleague is not available, you can simply tag them for status changes and you will receive an instant alert to let you know when you can contact them.

 Instant Messaging lets you get a quick response to urgent questions, can be used to check if your colleague is free to have a call with you, and is a fast way of sharing documents, files and presentations.

 5. Save time on note-taking

 If you’re holding a meeting through Skype for Business, there is an option to capture and store the whole meeting.
 In addition to the audio and video from the call, you also get a record of any instant-messaging or screen-sharing activity that took place.
 The virtual whiteboard is also recorded, so your sketches and diagrams (regardless of your artistry!) will also be backed up.

 This saves time on note-taking and also ensures that anyone who missed the meeting can simply watch the re-run, complete with instant messaging commentary and visuals.

-Subscribe to our blog to keep up with the latest insights from Louise Mahrra.
+Subscribe to our blog to keep up with our latest insights and content.